 Considering the number of alternatives and the ease of switching products, intuitive and personalized product experiences are the need of the hour.

-Good design or simply providing value isn’t enough to meet the customer’s expectations.
+Good product design or simply providing value isn’t enough to meet the customer’s expectations.
 Your web or mobile app must engage, educate, and adapt depending on the users’ needs, thus the requirement for injecting more intuitiveness and personalization into the product.

 Users interact with your brand through various touchpoints in the product lifecycle.
 The touchpoints contained within the product experience cycle make up an important arc in the overall customer experience framework.

 The experiences provided through these touchpoints (onboarding, engagement, conversion, and retention) help build a strong relationship between your app and your users.
 Identify friction points with data-driven insights to improve product engagement.

 What are the metrics for measuring product experience?